oneupsecurity/security-findings-templates/README.md

 Throughout templates the text [TKTK example content]  will appear.
 Everything inbetween the square brackets must be updated with appropriate content.

-Incase you're wondering, TKTK is an abbreviation for "To Come", which specifies content which is to be provided later https://en.wikipedia.org/wiki/To_come_(publishing)
+In case you're wondering, TKTK is an abbreviation for "To Come", which specifies content which is to be provided later https://en.wikipedia.org/wiki/To_come_(publishing)

+## Writing Tips

+Writing accurate and clearly is very important.
+Imagine you have to re-produce the finding a year from now.
+Do you have everything in the report necessary to perform in a timely manner?
+If endpoitns are listed, is it clear which web pages contacted the endpoints?
+If using a complex payload, does the Proof of Concept contain code to re-produce the payload?

 ## Copyright, License, and Disclaimer